civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 26.3

-No person shall, without lawful excuse, interfere with any railway work, railway equipment or railway operation, or damage or destroy any railway work or railway equipment, **in a manner that** threatens the safety of railway operations.
+No person shall, without lawful excuse, interfere with any railway work, railway equipment or railway operation, or damage or destroy any railway work or railway equipment, in a manner that threatens the safety of railway operations.

 ### Section 26.4

 No person shall behave in a manner that endangers or risks endangering the safety of a station, railway equipment or individuals who are at the station or on board the railway equipment, or behave in an unruly manner toward employees or agents or mandataries of a company.

-> **Explanatory Note**:
-> New.

 ### Section 11